-Once you receive your blood test results, please contact us to arrange, to book a time, to produce the sample at our clinic.
-At this time you will need to sign consent forms for the freezing and storage of sperm, which lasts for up to 10 years at a time.
+Once you receive your blood test results, please contact us to arrange to book a time to produce the sample at our clinic.
+At this, you will need to sign a consent form for the freezing and storage of sperm, which consent for up to 10 years at a time.

 Everyone’s situation is different.
 Most men freeze between two and five samples.
 Some choose to freeze many more.
-Often, the time interval before surgery, chemotherapy or radiation therapy will be the deciding factor.
+The time interval before surgery, chemotherapy or radiation therapy will often be the deciding factor.

-Yes, there may be a problem with the number and quality of the sperm, especially in men who are about to undergo cancer treatment.
+Yes, there may be a problem with the number and quality of sperm, especially in men who are about to undergo cancer treatment.
 Their underlying illness may have caused a reduction in the sperm count or in their motility (movement).
-In such situations it may be advisable to freeze even more specimens if time and treatment permit.
+In such situations, it may be advisable to freeze even more specimens if time and treatment permit.

 Research has shown no difference in the rates of abnormalities or birth defects among children conceived with fresh versus frozen sperm.
 However, there are some theoretical concerns that chemotherapy drugs may have unknown effects on the sperm or the offspring.
 If possible, it is best to freeze the specimens before chemotherapy begins.

-The following options are available if you decide to no longer keep your sperm cryopreserved:
+The following options are available if you decide to keep your sperm no longer cryopreserved: